Summary

 StoryWeaver

-Non-profit with a wide variety of digital story books (printable and also easily viewed online), covering both fiction and non-fiction topics, organized by reading levels and generally mapping to grades 1 to 8.
+Non-profit with a wide variety of digital story books (printable and viewable online), covering fiction and non-fiction, organized by reading level from grades 1 to 8.

-- Pros: Wide selection of non-English resources.
-Tools allowing users either to take any existing story and write it in their own translation, or to write their own story.
-Content types: printable pdf, story slide viewer, read-along functionality
+Wide selection of non-English resources.
+Tools to translate any existing story or write your own.
+Content types include printable PDF, story slide viewer, and read-along functionality.

-- Cons: The only type teaching material offered is stories.
-Can take a long time to find the story you need (& may need to translate it yourself)
+The only teaching material offered is stories.
+Can take time to find the story you need, and you may need to translate it yourself.

-- Notes: Materials created by both Pratham Books (publisher) and community members.
-Creating customised stories is a relatively straightforward process with the site's creation tool but you must bring/find your own images and text.
-They have a large library of community-uploaded images you can use for free.
+Materials are created by Pratham Books and community members.
+Creating customised stories is straightforward with the site's creation tool, but you must enter text and either upload your own images or find them in the community image library.
+The image library is freely accessible.

 Twinkl

-Global educational publisher offering teacher-created and checked learning resources and tools, covering most major subjects and educational needs across all pre-school and school age groups.
+Global educational publisher offering teacher-created and checked learning resources and tools, covering most major subjects across all pre-school and school-age groups.

-- Pros: Widest selection of non-English resources.
-Note that not all materials are available in multiple languages.
-Teaching resources aligned with Montessori principles (and other teaching philosophies).
+Widest selection of non-English resources among paid sites (though not all materials are available in every language).
+Resources aligned with Montessori and other teaching philosophies.
 Full lesson plans available.
-Diverse content types (printables, videos, 3D models, presentations) - AI-assisted content generation.
+Diverse content types (printables, videos, 3D models, presentations).
+AI-assisted content generation.

-- Notes: Materials created by professional teachers.
+Materials created by professional teachers.
 Added AI tools for generating supplementary content.
-Creating customised, basic materials holding text and illustrations is a relatively straightforward process (though ease depends on target language).
+Creating customised basic materials holding text and illustrations is relatively straightforward (though ease depends on target language).

 EdCafe